shemian/static/README.md

 In the event of an error, a descriptive error message will be displayed in the terminal or command prompt.

 ## Output
-For each Markdown file, a corresponding HTML file will be created in the same folder with the same name and a `.html` extension.
+For each Markdown file, a corresponding HTML file will be created and stored in the `templates` folder with the same name and a `.html` extension.
 For example, a Markdown file named `example.md` will be converted to an HTML file named `example.html`.

 ## Notes
 The script uses the `markdown2` library to convert the Mardowns to HTML The script only converts files with a `.md` extension.
 Other files in the folder will be ignored.

+# Credits
-The template for this project is available on `https://startbootstrap.com/themes/blog-news`
+The template at `https://startbootstrap.com/themes/blog-news` was used for this project.

 ## Contributions
 If you find a bug or would like to suggest a feature, please create a new issue or pull request.
 Your contributions are greatly appreciated!

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.